Worldsheet Formalism for Decoupling Limits in String Theory: Strings in the Galilean Limit

-$\bullet$~\text{\emph{Higher loop orders.}} The topology in the genus-$n$ case follows directly from our discussion on the genus-one case above: we just obtain a nodal Riemann sphere with $n$ pairs of identified points in the $\omega \rightarrow \infty$ limit from pinching different cycles on the genus-$n$ Riemann surface.
-Therefore, the path integral for the M0T string is associated with the sum of different topologies described by nodal Riemann surfaces as in Fig.~\ref{fig:snrs}.
+$\bullet$~\text{\emph{Higher-loop orders.}} The topology in the genus-$n$ case follows directly from our discussion on the genus-one case above via the sewing method: we just obtain a nodal Riemann sphere with $n$ pairs of identified points in the $\omega \rightarrow \infty$ limit from pinching different cycles on the genus-$n$ Riemann surface.
+Therefore, the path integral for the non-vibrating string is associated with the sum of different topologies described by nodal Riemann surfaces as in Fig.~\ref{fig:snrs}.
 The Euler characteristics of the $n$-loop string worldsheet is given by \be \chi^{}_{\text{\scalebox{0.8}{E}}} = 2 - 2 \, n + \text{number of pinches} = 2 - n\,, \ee where the number of pinches is equal to the order of string loops.
+The Euler characteristic~\eqref{eq:chie} follows directly from the result~\eqref{eq:chie1} for the pinched torus via sewing.
 In the case of ambitwistor string theory, the number of the pairs of identified points on the Riemann sphere corresponds to the loop order of the associated Feynman diagrams~\cite{Geyer:2015bja, Geyer:2018xwu}.

-Later in Sections~\ref{sec:fdlcq} and \ref{sec:tnddlcq}, we will build a duality web of string sigma models by performing T-duality transformations of the M0T string action.
-It is important to note that such perturbative duality transformations do \emph{not} alter the nature of the worldsheet structure and the discussions of the worldsheet properties in this section continue to apply.
+Later in Sections~\ref{sec:fdlcq}$-$\ref{sec:tnddlcq}, we will build a duality web of string sigma models by performing T-duality transformations of the Polyakov action describing the non-vibrating string.
+It is important to note that such perturbative duality transformations do \emph{not} alter the nature of the worldsheet structure and, therefore, the discussions of the worldsheet properties in this section continue to apply.